ttkorhonen/myDocument/docs/mrfioc2/evg-usage.md

 Event Sequencer provides a method of transmitting or playing back sequences of events stored in random access memory with defined timing.
-MRF VME-EVG-230 has 2 sequenceRams (sequencers or hard sequence).
-The sequencer can hold up to 2048 \<event code, timeStamp\> pairs.
+The EVG has 2 sequence RAMs (sequencers or hard sequence).
+The sequencer can hold up to 2048 \<event code, mask, timeStamp\> 3-item tuples.
 When the sequencer is triggered, an internal counter starts counting.
 When the counter value matches the timeStamp of the next event, the attached event code is transmitted.
+Starting with firmware version 0200 a mask field has been added.
+Bits in the mask field allow masking events from being send out based on external signal input states or software mask bits.

 ### Functional block diagram of device support for event sequencer